AlgyJr/ios_guides/Navigation-Controller.md

 <a href="http://imgur.com/WqWi2kL"><img src="http://i.imgur.com/WqWi2kL.gif" title="source: imgur.com" /></a>

-It is important that we select the `show` segue since this corresponds to the navigation controller pushing a new view controller the onto the stack.
+It is important that we select the `show` segue since this corresponds to the navigation controller pushing a new view controller onto the stack.
 The other segues correspond to other ways of transitioning to a new view controller including presenting it modally.

 Since we initiated our control-drag from the prototype cell, the `Selection Segue` group was available.
 Selecting a segue under this group means "respond to the selection event with this transition."
-Other events be available depending on the control that initiates the segue.
+Other events could be available depending on the control that initiates the segue.
 For example control-dragging from a button will show possible `Action Segues`.
-Running our application right now we see the following.
+Running our application right now shows the following.

 <a href="http://imgur.com/CmFK6Bw"><img src="http://i.imgur.com/CmFK6Bw.gif" title="source: imgur.com" /></a>

 #### Configuring a view controller before it is pushed
-You'll notice at least one problem imediately with the current behavior: the name we selected is not populated in first and last name fields of our `NameController`.
+You'll notice at least one problem immediately with the current behavior: the name we selected is not populated in first and last name fields of our `NameController`.
 We'll need to configure the name controller before it gets displayed on the screen.
 We do this by first providing